How to remove Mshelper malware on a Mac

 As a result, the internal cooling systems are overloaded, causing them to slow down, overheat, even shut down to prevent irreparable systems or hardware damage.
 If you've been encountering that problem since around May 2018, it could be a sign that you’ve been infected with the mshelper malware.

 For those with an interest in cryptocurrency or those who have downloaded crypto mining software, or anyone who's downloaded an Adobe Flash Player that turned out to be fake, there is a risk this infection got onto your Mac that way.
 Security experts have found that this virus has been passed around file-sharing, torrent sites, crypto messenger platforms, and through software installers and bundles.

 What mshelper does?

 It mines Monero, a cryptocurrency, that's been gaining popularity in recent months.
 As we mentioned, when you are infected with mshelper, your Mac will run hot to the touch, and processing speed when running other apps and systems will slow down.
 It will soon start to impact the productivity of your Mac and what it’s capable of doing.

 - heavy CPU load

 As a piece of crypto mining software, unlike other forms of malware, mshelper is only focused on hijacking as much spare processing power as it can grab.
 It isn't sharing systems data or passwords with any command and control (C2) server; it simply wants to use what it shouldn't have to mine cryptocurrency for those controlling the program.
 This will also harm your Mac’s battery life, draining it more quickly than it did before the infection.
 Far from ideal, but there are much worse viruses around.

-To get your Mac back to a much better working order, we’ve put together ways you can remove mshelper below.
+To get your Mac back to much better working order, we’ve put together ways you can remove mshelper below.